Benohene/pb_majestic_cloding/README.md

 ### EPIC 7: Stripe Setup - Purchase / Checkout

-As a Developer I can implement Stripe so that it can manage payments for the site products at checkout #46
+As a Developer, I can implement Stripe so that it can manage payments for the site products at checkout #46

 ### EPIC 8: User Profile (CRUD)

-- As a customer I would like the ability to create my own Profile page so that I can save my shipping address for future purchases and track my orders
+- As a customer, I would like the ability to create my Profile page so that I can save my shipping address for future purchases and track my orders
-- As a Developer I can implement functionality to allow a customer to save information to a personal Profile so that they can save information i.e. shipping address/orders for future review
+- As a Developer, I can implement functionality to allow a customer to save information to a personal Profile so that they can save information i.e. shipping address/orders for future review
-- As a customer I would like to add wishlish items to show in my profile so that I can get easy access to view and purchase them.
+- As a customer, I would like to add wishlist items to show in my profile so that I can get easy access to view and purchase them.

 ### EPIC 9: Blog

-- As a site user I want to be able to view blog posts on the website so that I can read any posts I feel are relevant to me.
+- As a site user, I want to be able to view blog posts on the website so that I can read any posts I feel are relevant to me.
-- As a site user I want to be able to add, edit and delete comments on blog so that I can share my view on the blog post.
+- As a site user, I want to be able to add, edit and delete comments on the blog so that I can share my views on the blog post.
-- As a site admin I want to be able to create blog posts from the front end so that I can share information with site visitors.
+- As a site admin, I want to be able to create blog posts from the front end so that I can share information with site visitors.
-- As a site admin I want to be able to edit existing blog posts so that I can ensure that posts are up to date and relevant without having to create them from scratch in case of error.
+- As a site admin, I want to be able to edit existing blog posts so that I can ensure that posts are up to-date and relevant without having to create them from scratch in case of error.
-  As a site admin I want to be able to delete existing blog posts so that I can remove any unwanted posts from the site.
+  As a site admin, I want to be able to delete existing blog posts so that I can remove any unwanted posts from the site.

 ### EPIC 10: Review Products (CRUD)

-- As a Customer I would like to leave a review on a Product so that my fellow shoppers can benefit from my feedback and make informed purchasing decisions.
+- As a Customer, I would like to leave a review on a Product so that my fellow shoppers can benefit from my feedback and make informed purchasing decisions.
-- As a Developer I can build a page to display the Review form so that customer has the ability to write their review and submit it.
+- As a Developer, I can build a page to display the Review form so that customer can write their review and submit it.

 ### EPIC 11: Contact Us #15

-- As a Developer I can add functionality to allow the customer to contact the site owner so that any issue they encounter can be logged and resolved
+- As a Developer, I can add functionality to allow the customer to contact the site owner so that any issue they encounter can be logged and resolved
-- As a user/customer I should be able to contact the site owner so that I have a comminucation if any issue arises
+- As a user/customer I should be able to contact the site owner so that I have communication if any issue arises

 ### EPIC 12: SEO & Web Marketing #13

-- As a Developer I can create a Facebook business page for my site so that I can market my website on the social platform #60
+- As a Developer, I can create a Facebook business page for my site so that I can market my website on the social platform #60
-- As a Developer I can implement a newsletter on my site so that customers can subscribe for future updates and deals which should bring them back to the site for future purchases.
+- As a Developer, I can implement a newsletter on my site so that customers can subscribe for future updates and deals which should bring them back to the site for future purchases.
-- As a Developer I can add helpful description and keywords so that my site can reach a wider audience
+- As a Developer, I can add helpful descriptions and keywords so that my site can reach a wider audience

 ### EPIC 13: Error Notification

-- As a Developer I can implement a 403 error page to redirect unauthorised users so that I can secure my views.
+- As a Developer, I can implement a 403 error page to redirect unauthorised users so that I can secure my views.
-- As a Developer I can implement a 404 error page so that I can alert users when they have accessed a page that doesn't exist.
+- As a Developer, I can implement a 404 error page so that I can alert users when they have accessed a page that doesn't exist.
-- As a Developer I can implement a 500 error page so that I can alert users when an internal server error occurs.
+- As a Developer, I can implement a 500 error page so that I can alert users when an internal server error occurs.

 ### EPIC 14: